 |Does not accept Mint||Mint|

-TunnelBear allows multiple methods of payment.
+TunnelBear allows multiple methods of payment in Australia.
 Most notably, it allows anonymous payments through the cryptocurrency Bitcoin.
 You can purchase TunnelBear through either VISA, Master Card, American Express, and Bitcoin.
 TunnelBear does not have a refund policy, however, their free plan makes up for that.